Cals Refineries Ltd.

 The Company is not having any Subsidiary Joint Venture or Associate Company.

-The Company has not accepted any deposits during financial year 2014-15 under theprovisions of Chapter V of Companies Act 2013.
+During financial year 2016-17 the Company has not accepted any deposits under theprovisions of Chapter V of Companies Act 2013.

 The Auditors have qualified their Audit Report issued to the Company by stating thefollowing qualification: